my-name-is-samael/BeamJoy/README.md

 - Built-in presets for game time (dusk, noon, dawn, midnight) and weather (clear, cloudy, light rain, rainy, light snow, and snowy).
 - Toggleable preservation of fuel/energy when a vehicle is reset, making gas stations and charging stations essential.
 - Highly customizable emergency refuel system when players vehicles are running out of gas.
-- Vehicles no longer keep pressed inputs when players switch to another
+- Vehicles no longer keep pressed inputs when players switch to another.
+- Working GPS to find gas stations, garages, and players (and more within scenarios).
+- Working world interactive markers for gas stations, garages, races, derby arenas and bus missions.
+- Working `Map` menu with points of interest and GPS features.
+- Controller support to start activities and votes with interactive markers.
+- Night-specific environment settings are now available to make nights clearer and finally playable.

 ### Facilities

 - Gas Stations and Charging Stations, with independent fuel types.
-- Complete station editor for staff.
 - Garages to repair vehicles and refill NOS.
-- Complete garage editor for staff.
+- Complete editors for staff and selected players.
-- Working GPS to find gas stations, garages, and players (and more within scenarios).

 ### Moderation